gytterberg/technical-interview-prep/how-to.md

 ### Email body

 Congratulations, you're an interviewer for tomorrow's mock-interview!
-At {time} tomorrow morning we will go over the prompt at hand, but here it is ahead-of-time: {linkToGist}.
+At {time} tomorrow morning we will go over the prompt at hand, but here it is ahead-of-time: {linkToGist} OR {see `.md` attached}.
 Please don't share this with the candidates, so that we can simulate a more realistic mock interview :)

 ---